AAFC-BICoE/dina-search-api/README.md

 # dina-search-api
-Search module for AAFC-DINA
+Search module for AAFC-DINA provides search capability by leveraging a DINA managed elasticsearch cluster.
+The search-ws application provides a thin layer of abstraction on top of the cluster while the search-cli provides documents extraction, transformation from DINA services and indexing within the elasticsearch cluster.

-- [search-cli](https://github.com/AAFC-BICoE/dina-search-api/blob/21626_send_Merged_Document_To_ElasticSearch/search-cli/README.md): Search Command Line Interface for document ingest into elasticsearch
+- [search-cli](./search-cli/README.md): Search Command Line Interface for document ingest into elasticsearch
-- search-ws:  Search REST API providing DINA based search endpoints
+- [search-ws](./search-ws/../README.md):  Search REST API providing DINA based search endpoints

 ## Required